 West Cornwall, CT

 On the grounds of a family Arts and Crafts house built in 1928 is an idiosyncratic hillside garden incorporating granite ledge, steep ravines, placid greensward, and a wooded slope leading down to a lake.
 The gardens themselves are separated into two areas.
 First the well-mannered, level terrain of "Sissinghurst," with a decorous palette of blues, pinks, silvers, and purples, stone paths, and emerald lawn.
-Then "Margaritaville," a wild and rocky ravine with a riot of giant ferns, orange Tithonia, scarlet Crocosmia, red salvias, and yellow nasturtiums.
+Then "Margaritaville," a wild and rocky ravine with a riot of giant ferns, orange tithonia, scarlet crocosmia, red salvias, and orange asclepias.
 Around the gardens are deep woods full of ferns and birches; within the garden is a small homemade frog pond.
 Here nature plays a larger part than nurture.
 At the front of the house is a fine view of the lake.
-The owner's grandfather was a nature writer, her parents were birdwatchers, and the owner writes about the natural world in her novels.
+The owner's grandfather was a nature writer, her parents were bird-watchers, and the owner writes about the natural world in her novels.
 The gardens are an attempt to make peace between the wild and the domestic, a response to the powerful surrounding landscape of dense woodlands, steep hillsides, boulders, and ravines.

-Hours: 10 a.m. to 4 p.m.
+Hours: 12 p.m. to 4 p.m.

 - This garden allows photography